How to Create Title Tags and Meta Descriptions Google Will Love

 Should you ever leave meta descriptions empty?

-- Your pages aren’t strategic and will require lots of maintenance to keep descriptions up to date (this is most applicable to sites with thousands or millions of pages).
+- Your pages aren't strategic and maintaining descriptions requires significant upkeep (applies to sites with thousands or millions of pages)

 Long live title tags and meta descriptions